 The Fellowship Course is a correspondence course and, as such, no formal lectures will be presented.
 A half-day workshop will however take place in Johannesburg at the beginning of the year and another towards the middle of the year for Module 3 candidates.

-The course fees include the cost of this workshop, excluding travel costs, which costs are for the candidate’s own expense.
+The course fees include the cost of these workshops but exclude travel costs, which costs are for the candidate’s own expense.

 Examinations will be written annually during November.
 Both modules’ examinations will be open book.
 The examination venues will, subject to demand, be held in the major cities and towns but the Secretariat will communicate this with the candidates closer to the time.